WellAlly Logo

 📍 Knee🔬 1 Related Lab Tests🔗 2 Related Terms

-Avascular Necrosis of the Hip on MRI
+Avascular Necrosis of the Hip on MRI: What It Shows, Cost &

 Subchondral serpiginous low-signal rim with inner high T2 signal (double-line sign); marrow edema in early stages; subchondral fracture/collapse indicates advanced disease